 5. Remember, benefits, not features.
 Silk is just a feature of a dress.
 And, perhaps your prospect is shopping for just that.
 More likely, what she really wants is to know that the silk dress fits her like a glove, makes her look sensational so she feels like a million bucks and is attractive to her partner or date.
 Before you write, make a list of features and see how many you can convert into benefits.

 Which copywriting tips have you used in your marketing in the last year?
 Are there new ones listed here that you’ll add to your marketing efforts in the coming year?
-Please share your thoughts in the comment section below.
-I’d love to hear from you.
+I hope you’ll take note of the 5 I’ve shared above and implement them in your upcoming efforts.

-Best wishes for a happy, healthy & prosperous new year.
+Best wishes for a peaceful, healthy & prosperous new year.
 Here’s to your writing success.